winhiv/aavf-spec/aavf-spec.md

   * If the number of possible values varies, is unknown, or is unbounded, then this value should be '.'.

 The 'Flag' type indicates that the INFO field does not contain a Value entry, and hence the Number should be 0 in this case.
-The Description value must be surrounded by double-qoutes.
-Double-qoute character can be escaped with backslash \ and backslash as \\.
+The Description value must be surrounded by double-quotes.
+Double-quote character can be escaped with backslash \ and backslash as \\.
 Source and Version values likewise should be surrounded by double-quotes and specify the annotation source (case-insenstive, e.g. "sdrm") and exact version (e.g. "2009"), respectively for computational use.

 #### 1.2.3 Filter field format